StevenClontz/prof.clontz.org/classes/2018/08/ma238/index.md

 that the student should revise further.
 (Usually at most two revisions will be allowed per exercise.)

+## Advanced Modeling Exercises

+Certain exercises involving modeling will include a second part worth an additional Advanced Modeling (AM) Mastery Mark **✓**.
+Up to three of these may be earned throughout the semester.

 ## Office Reassessments

 During office hours each week, Active students may take advantage of